Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 }
 ```

-The part of this code that determines where the cupcake pops up is this line:
+The part of this code that determines where the diamond pops up is this line:

 ```js
 let hole = holes[0];
 ```

 Remember right back at the start when we created our `holes` variable?
-(We wrote a line that looked like:
+We wrote a line that looked like:

 `let holes = document.querySelectorAll('.hole');`